iainbrighton/GitHubRepository/readme.md

 If a GitHub repository name does not match the desired module directory, for example the repository name does not match a module's name, then the destination folder can be overridden with the `-OverrideRepository` switch.

 This is currently the case with the [VirtualEngineLab](https://github.com/VirtualEngine/Lab) module.

-The VirtualEngineLab module's repository name is 'Lab' but the module needs to be downloads and extracted into the 'VirtualEngineLab' directory.
+The VirtualEngineLab module's GitHub repository name is 'Lab', but the module needs to be downloaded and extracted into the 'VirtualEngineLab' directory, not the 'Lab' directory.
 The following command downloads and registers the module in the correct directory:
 ```powershell
 Install-GitHubRepository -Owner VirtualEngine -Repository Lab -OverrideRepository VirtualEngineLab
 ```